pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserItem.class/README.md

 It is very weak comparison which return true for two equaly named items of same type.
 If they are named differently then isEqualTo: comparison will be result.
 The method is used in browser logic to restore desired selection.
 For example when user selects new class which has the method similar to the prevous method selection of another class.

 As you see comparison logic is also delegated to the item type.
-So in method example all method implementation do not need duplicate them.
+So in method example all method implementations do not need to duplicate them.

 Internal Representation and Key Implementation Points.